Bylaws last updated August 21, 2021

 b.
 A quorum of the Board of Trustees shall consist of any five members.

 c.
-The Board of Trustees may consider any officer or trustee who misses a second regular meeting of the Board in one year to have resigned.
-That officer or trustee may be replaced at the discretion of the Board of Trustees, which will use the procedure set forth in 1,e of this Article.
+The Board of Trustees may consider any officer or trustee who misses a second regular meeting of the Board in one year without excused absence to have resigned.
+That officer or trustee may be replaced at the discretion of the Board of Trustees, which will use the procedure set forth in 1.e of this Article.

 d.
 The Board of Trustees may appoint such additional persons as it shall consider necessary to help in the execution of its duties.

 e.
-Prior to each annual meeting of the Assembly, the Board of Trustees shall prepare for submission to the annual meeting a proposed budget of sufficient proportion to permit the PSWD Bylaws, rev. as of April 27, 2013 page 3 of 6 effective operation and services of the organization to its member societies in the succeeding fiscal year.
+Prior to each annual meeting of the Assembly, the Board of Trustees shall prepare for submission to the annual meeting a proposed budget of sufficient proportion to permit the PSWD effective operation and services of the organization to its Member Communities in the succeeding fiscal year.
 Copies of the proposed budget shall be included in the call to the said meeting.

 f.
-The Board of Trustees shall be responsible for raising funds required to meet the operating budget of the organization, and for control of budget expenditures as authorized by the annual meeting or special meetings of the organization.
+The Board of Trustees shall be responsible for control of budget expenditures as authorized by the annual meeting or special meetings of the organization.

 Section 3.
 Duties of Officers.

 a.
 The president, who shall also be the chairperson of the Board of Trustees, shall preside at meetings of the Assembly and the Board of Trustees.
-He/she shall be available to represent the District on special occasions and shall serve as chief executive officer of the District.
+The president shall be available to represent the District on special occasions and shall serve as chief executive officer of the District.

 b.
 The vice president shall be assigned such duties and responsibilities as the Board of Trustees or the president shall from time to time determine.
 If for any reason the office of the presidency is vacated, the vice president shall assume the duties and responsibilities of the president.

 c.
-The secretary shall perform all duties usually pertaining to the office and all other duties assigned to him/her by the Board of Trustees, and all duties specified in other sections of the ByLaws.
+The secretary shall perform all duties usually pertaining to the office and all other duties assigned by the Board of Trustees, and all duties specified in other sections of the Bylaws.